 Extent/Size: 253 boxes (154.49 cubic feet)

-The W. W. Law Music collection (circa 1918-2002, no date) contains a variety of audio formats, including commercially pressed shellac and vinyl records, as well as commercial and original audio cassette tapes and compact discs, representing a wide variety of musical genres, including: jazz; classical; sacred; popular; music for the stage; blues; folk; and narrative recordings.
+The W. W. Law Music collection contains a variety of audio formats, including commercially pressed shellac and vinyl records, as well as commercial and original audio cassette tapes and compact discs, representing a wide variety of musical genres, including: jazz; classical; sacred; popular; music for the stage; blues; folk; and narrative recordings.
 The collection features well-known local, national and international artists, including Marian Anderson, Johnny Mercer, Paul Robeson, and the King Cole Trio, as well as prominent symphonies, such as the Boston Symphony Orchestra, London Symphony Orchestra, San Francisco Symphony Orchestra, New York Philharmonic and the Pittsburgh Symphony Orchestra.

 W. W. Law Reference Files